France says wants dialogue to end row between Arab states, Qatar

-PARIS France said on Tuesday it wanted a diplomatic row between Arab states and Qatar to be resolved through dialogue, its foreign ministry said.
+PARIS (Reuters) - France said on Tuesday it wanted a diplomatic row between Arab states and Qatar to be resolved through dialogue, its foreign ministry said.

 "France wishes that the current tensions are resolved through dialogue," the foreign ministry told reporters in a daily online briefing.